-In order to start using these web services, ensure you enable their use in each of your environments through Bizagi Studio.
+In order to start using these web services, make sure you enable their use in each of your environments through Bizagi Studio.

-To do so, locate the Environment option in the upper ribbon under the Configuration tab, and ensure you tick either the Enable legacy web services (asmx) or the Enable WS-Security checkbox.
+To do so, locate the Environment option in the upper ribbon under the Configuration tab, and make sure you tick either the Enable legacy web services (asmx) or the Enable WS-Security checkbox.